DavesCodeMusings/ftpdlite/SAMPLE.md

 The upload is successful, but not speedy, at about 30 kB/sec.
 Download is twice as fast, at up to 70 kB/sec.
 It's kind of like Napster on a 56k modem.
 But, no errors and no stalls, so I'd call it a win.

-For all tests, the ESP32-S3 was on a separate IoT network behind a firewall.
+For all tests, the ESP32-S3 was on a separate IoT network behind a firewall, except where noted.

 ## Passive FTP Transfer with tnftp Client
 Using a Raspberry Pi 2B with Raspberry Pi OS Lite (no-GUI) and a command-line client, I uploaded to the ESP32 and then downloaded again.